Student Housing and Residential Education (SHaRE) welcomes students to the academic year at the University of San Francisco.

 Campus dining services are provided by Bon Appétit, a private company contracted by the University.
 The Flexi Standard meal plan is a Flexi-point plan that utilizes a declining balance system, similar to a pre-paid credit card, which allows each student to pay for only what he or she chooses.
 The plan is not a guarantee of any specific number of meals.
 Students at all times are responsible for being aware of their remaining balance and should budget and spend according to their needs and preference for meals.

-Residents assigned to live in Gillson Hall, Hayes-Healy Hall, Phelan Hall, Fromm Hall, Lone Mountain Hall, and Fulton House Cottage must purchase a mandatory meal plan each semester.
+Residents assigned to live in Gillson Hall, Hayes-Healy Hall, Phelan Hall, Fromm Hall, and Lone Mountain Hall must purchase a mandatory meal plan each semester.

 Flexi-points may be used at a variety of facilities located on campus, such as The Market, Outtakes, The Wolf and Kettle, Law School Café, Club Ed, and Crossroads.
 Points may be used to purchase any items offered.